Project title: Employment promotion in Jordan

 Lead executing agency: Jordanian Ministry of Labour

-One focus of the project is on working with key national, regional and local actors to build and improve structures and skills for promoting employment.
-The project is also expanding other labour market policy measures such as careers advice, wage subsidies and support for start-ups.
+The project is working with key national, regional and local actors to build and improve structures and capacities for promoting employment.
+In particular, the project is supporting the provision of public and private labour market services including careers advice, job matching and support for self-employed people.

-The project is helping actors to take advantage of employment opportunities, support jobseekers and create new jobs by, for example, providing advice to start-ups.
-It is advising the Jordanian Ministry of Labour on setting up a quality management system to ensure that support activities and labour market policy measures achieve the desired effects and lead to sustainable investments and lasting employment.
+EPP is working closely with the Jordanian Ministry of Labour to improve their quality management system and ensure that support activities and labour market policy measures achieve the desired effects leading to sustainable investments and lasting employment.
 The project is also advising the government on devising strategies for integrating women into the labour market.

-Employment initiatives in three pilot regions are bringing local actors together with the aim of increasing the availability of jobs at local level.
-The actors include trade associations, regional governments and private businesses.
-The GFA Consulting Group is also responsible for putting in place additional labour market policy measures are also being put in place in employment sectors in which there is particular potential for creating work for women, such as childcare.
+Employment initiatives in four selected governorates (Irbid, Balqa, Karak and Ma’an) are bringing together different local actors with the aim of increasing the availability of jobs at local level and jointly design measures to support employment.
+The actors include private sector associations, regional governments, civil society and private businesses.
+As part of the Employment Promotion Programme, GFA Consulting Group is also responsible for putting in place additional labour market policy measures for creating economic opportunities for women, particularly in the fields of child-and elderly care.